amd/libflame/test/main/ReadMe.txt

      ./test_lapack.x directly).
    - Does not apply to repeatability or Bit Reproducibility CTest flows (section 14).
    - Avoid duplicating flags already present on a given CTest.

+18. Parallel CTest Execution (Per-API Test Splitting)

+   The test suite supports parallel execution of config-based tests at the per-API granularity through CTest.
+Instead of running one monolithic test per config type (long/medium/short/micro), each API is registered as a separate CTest entry, allowing `ctest -j N` to run multiple APIs in parallel and significantly reducing wall-clock test time.

+   How it works:
+   At CMake configure time, the file `main_ctest.cmake` parses `input.global.operations` and `input.global.operations.lapacke` to extract the list of enabled APIs.
+For each API and each config type (long, medium, short, micro), a dedicated working directory is created under `<build_dir>/test/main/per_api_ops/` with an operations file that enables only that single API (flag=2).
+The shared `config/` directory is symlinked (or copied as fallback) into each per-API directory.

+   Limitation:
+   The per-API CTest splitting logic currently derives its API list only from APIs that are individually enabled in `input.global.operations` / `input.global.operations.lapacke`.
+   If those files enable only a subgroup such as LIN, EIG, SVD, or AUX, that subgroup is not expanded into per-API CTest entries by the current `main_ctest.cmake` logic.
+   To use per-API CTest splitting, enable the desired APIs explicitly in the operations files rather than relying only on subgroup selection.

+   Running parallel tests:

+     # Run all long-config tests in parallel with 4 jobs (Linux)
+     $ ctest -R main_test_long -j4 -V

+     # On Windows, specify the build configuration with -C
+     $ ctest -C Release -R main_test_long -j4 -V

+   Controlling threads per API:
+   The environment variable OMP_NUM_THREADS can be used to control the number of threads each API test uses.
+This is especially useful with parallel jobs (-jN) to balance total CPU utilisation.

+     # Run 8 API tests in parallel, each limited to 4 OpenMP threads
+     $ OMP_NUM_THREADS=4 ctest -R main_test_long -j8 -V

+   Notes:
+   - The number of parallel jobs (-jN) can be tuned based on available CPU cores and memory.
+Each API test runs the full test binary for that single API, so memory usage scales with the number of parallel jobs.
+   - When using ctest -j with OMP_NUM_THREADS, ensure that the product of parallel jobs and threads per job does not exceed available CPU cores to avoid oversubscription (e.g., on a 32-core machine: -j8 with OMP_NUM_THREADS=4).
+   - The per-API operations files and symlinks are generated during CMake configure time.
+A reconfigure (re-run cmake) is needed if `input.global.operations` or `input.global.operations.lapacke` is modified.
+   - On Windows, the config directory is copied instead of symlinked if symlink creation fails.